 “I’ve been working all hours to save this company and I’m being undermined by uncooperative, thieving, lying employees!”

 “Helen, you know that isn’t fair!”
-Elizabeth replied.
+Elizabeth replied sternly.

 “I left a good job to clean up this mess!”
 Helen raged.

-Management all got up quickly and came from around the table.
-“Helen, please calm down, get a hold of yourself,” they were all saying.
+All of management got up quickly and came from around the table.
+“Helen, please calm down, get a hold of yourself,” they advised strongly.

 “I will not be humiliated!”
 Helen vociferated.

-Denise felt terrible.
 “I’m sorry that you’re so upset.”
+Denise said sincerely.

-Management gathered around Helen and attempted to restrain her, then she pulled away and moved toward Denise.
+Management gathered around Helen and attempted to console her, then she pulled away and moved toward Denise.
 “Where did you hide it?
 You bitch!”

 Denise held up her hands defensively.
 “Honest, I didn’t take it!”

-Management gathered around Helen, surrounded her, and gently moved her away from Denise.
+Management quickly surrounded Helen and gently moved her away from Denise.
 “Now take it easy, Helen,” Paul said calmly.

 “This isn’t fair!”
 Helen protested.
 “You had one of your cronies steal it, didn’t you!” she further accused.